 Rural youth in Namibia face significant challenges that hinder their engagement in policy and development processes.

-Our Community Liaison, Issaskar Tjandero, was interviewe on Good Morning Namibia tomorrow on 28 August 2024, he discussed our "From the Ground Up" project.
+Our Community Liaison, Issaskar Tjandero, was interviewed on Good Morning Namibia on 28 August 2024; he discussed our "From the Ground Up" initiative.
 Watch to learn more about this impactful initiative focused on empowering rural communities through sustainable development and local capacity building.

 Core Arguments